Tan-Code-may/ITP-2022/README.md

 ---
 ## Problem Statement
-Write a C program to left rotate and right rotate an array.
+Write a C program to find difference between decimal numbers by using structures to a function.

 ---
 ## How to use code
-Here, we have mentioned the simplified steps to download and run our code of the rotation algorithm in a local terminal, using Git Bash.
+Here we have mentioned the simplified steps to download and run our code in a local terminal, using Git Bash.

 #Download project
 ```